HackTestes/NVML-GPU-Control/README.md

           Sets the fan policy to manual

     --auto
-          Sets the fan policy to automatic (vBIOS contolled)
+          Sets the fan policy to automatic (vBIOS controlled)

     --power-limit OR -pl <POWER_LIMIT_WATTS>
           Sets the power limit of the GPU in watts